 Please make it clear to us if you are in the process of selling your house or you intend to start the process prior to the installation being completed as this will effect various aspects of the preparation.

 We would like to make it clear that this is not a “pot of money” that homeowners are “entitled” to.
 We have spent a significant amount of time, effort and our own money in building this scheme with the approval of the various public bodies.
-We see this as a scheme that will help out everyone within Norfolk to clean up our countryside and our rivers and therefore we are looking to work with communities to get these upgrades in place.
+We see this as a scheme that will help out everyone within the designated catchment areas to clean up our countryside and our rivers and therefore we are looking to work with communities to get these upgrades in place.

 The majority of properties that we work at do not have access to a ditch.
 In those circumstances we would look at the alternative of installing a new field drain at the property to deal with the treated water.
 The surveyor will look at these options during his visit.